VideojogosLusofona/color-shape-links-ai-competition/README.md

 The [example AIs][`Assets/Scripts/AI/AIs/`] demonstrate how this should be done.

+For configuring the AI in the Unity editor, the class that extends [`AIPlayer`] can have editable fields (e.g. maximum search depth).
+Following best practices, these fields should be private and have the [\[`SerializeField`\]] attribute.

-For AIs that really want to search as long as possible, the time limit is available in the `AITimeLimit` property, and can be passed to the thinker during its instantiation in the `Setup()` method.
+For AIs that really want to search as long and deep as possible, the time limit is available in the `AITimeLimit` property, and can be passed to the thinker during its instantiation in the `Setup()` method.

 #### The class that implements `IThinker`